fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 })
 ```

-What is worthy of attention in the code is that although there is a column <i>user\_id</i> in the notes at the database level, in the corresponding object in the database row it is referred to by Sequelize naming convention due to to camel case as <i>userId</i>.
+Pay attention to how there is now a <i>user\_id</i> column in the notes at the database level.
+The corresponding object in each database row is referred to by Sequelize's naming convention as opposed to camel case (<i>userId</i>) as typed in the source code.

-Making a simple join query is very easy.
+Making a join query is very easy.
 Let's change the route that looks like all users so that is also shows each user's notes:

 ```js
 router.get('/', async (req, res) => {